yaahc/rustconf/error-handling-isnt-all-about-errors.md

 <font color="#333333">Suggestion: Maybe that isn&apos;t what git is for...</font></pre>

-Notes: We can add custom sections, here you can see I've added the section for Stderr
+Notes: We can use this to make custom sections in our error reports.
+Here you can see that in addition to the error section we also have a Command section showing which command we tried to run and a stderr section, showing the output of the command when it failed.
+And we'll will dig into this example more later, so look forward to that...

-Next slide: We will dig into this example more later...
+Next slide: and finally, we can also add errors as sections

 ---